 Any Rucking Advice?

-Use this training plan to get your rucking dialed – including boots, pack loading (weight high instead of low seems to help), pacing, nutrition, and hydration.
+Use this training plan to get your rucking dialed – including boots, pack loading (aim to keep the weight high in the pack, across your upper back.
+You may need to put towels, a volleyball, or other light “padding” in the bottom of the pack to keep the load high), pacing, nutrition, and hydration.
 Ruck in the same boots you’ll hunt in.
 Refuel the same way you’ll refuel during your trip.

 The training plan says “Ruck” but this isn’t easy walking.
-Fast walk as quickly as possible.
+Walk briskly at a comfortable, but not easy, pace.
 Push yourself.
 Fit athletes may even jog or run.
 The aim is to train the ability to move fast, in the mountains, under load.

 Can I substitute a stair master for the step ups?